USDA-SCINet/scinet-workbooks/README.md

 ## To get started

 This site uses Jekyll - a ruby gem.
-You will need Node.js and Ruby to use this repository locally.
+You will need Ruby to use this repository locally.
 If you do not already have Ruby installed, you can use the Jekyll guide to get set up: https://jekyllrb.com/docs/

-Clone the repository, then run 'bundle install' and 'npm install' to get dependencies.
+Clone the repository, then run 'bundle install' to get dependencies.

-To run the app, you can run either 'npm run start', or 'bundle exec jekyll serve'
+To run the app, you can run 'bundle exec jekyll serve'

-If you want to edit the sass in the _USWDS folder and have it update live, use 'npm run watch-start'

-## USWDS setup

-Sass based on the USWDS system sound be added to the _uswds/sass/custom/ file and the file name added to the compile.scss entry point.

-All other sass can be added into the jekyll _sass file, and the file name added to the entry point in assets/css/style.scss

-**Edits made to _sass/styles.css will not be retained when the site is built.**  It is overwritten when the USWDS scss is compiled.
+**Edits made to _sass/styles.css will not be retained when USWDS is updated.**  It is overwritten when the USWDS scss is compiled.

-USWDS location settings are in gulpfile.js

 # Where to find files

 If you are unsure where the information you are trying to edit is located, navigate to the page on the [SCINet website](https://scinet.usda.gov) and scroll to the bottom of the page.
 There is an "Edit this page" link in the footer that will take you to the corresponding file in the github repository.

-## Collections
+## Workbooks

-Collections are now stored in sn_collections and sorted by type.
+Workbooks are now stored in workbooks/_workbooks.

-If an additional category is needed, a new folder should be made and its information should be added to the _config.yml under 'collections'
+If an additional category is needed, a new folder should be made in the _workbooks folder.
+Defaults for that folder can be set in _config.yml.

-Other information (downtime, fellowships, etc) can be updated from the _data/tables files.
-Ensure you maintain the file formatting when you add to these files.

-Templates for new pages are in _templates.
 Please contact [Moe Richert](mailto:moe.richert@usda.gov) with any questions or development needs.